 Jessica was, as her father, Trev, described her, a beach baby.
-Complimentary of her Coffs Harbour roots, she couldn’t get enough of the sun, sand, and surf.
-One sunny weekend, around Jess’ 6th birthday the family gathered together for a day by the water.
+Courtesy of her Coffs Harbour roots, she couldn’t get enough of the sun, sand, and surf.
+One sunny weekend around Jess’ sixth birthday, the family gathered together for a day by the water.
 Surprisingly, Jess wasn’t carelessly dancing with the waves but instead sat motionless, curled up in a towel on the sand too tired to move.
 The family knew something was wrong.

 When a professor eventually pulled him into a room and gave him the news that his daughter had Acute Lymphoblastic Leukaemia (ALL), Trev can remember the exact feeling that surged throughout his numb body.
 It’s an emotion that still haunts him today.

 After her incredibly lengthy stay in hospital, the doctor finally gave the all clear for Jessica and her family to be home on weekend back in Coffs to try and gain a little normalcy for Jess and her siblings.
-It was a hard and long road but after nearly 2 years Jess was able to return to school.
+It was a hard and long road but after nearly two years, Jess was able to return to school.

 Trev recalls, “at times, school became really testing for Jess.
-She had developed a learning difficult because of her treatment and type 1 diabetes which she still lives with today."
+She had developed a learning difficulty because of her treatment and Type 1 Diabetes, which she still lives with today."

 It was during this time that the Jess' family first learned about Camp Quality.
-After Jess’ first Middle Camp, she was hooked and immediately started counting down until the next one.
+After Jess’ first time at Middle Camp, she was hooked and immediately started counting down until the next one.